Hopping on the Golden Circle Tour in Iceland? Let’s Choose the Right One!

 You might also be interested in doing the Golden Circle as a self-drive.
 If this is the case for you, we’ve provided you with a Golden Circle map of the main attractions to help you plan!
 This post, however, is going to focus on the tours that head out there so that Iceland travellers can choose the best one for them.

 Full Disclosure: This is NOT a sponsored post.
 This was a tour paid for with our own money.
 Eric had a great experience and now we’re telling you about it.
-It’s something that family/friends frequently ask about before planning their trip to Iceland anyways.
-Ready to check out the Golden Circle?
-Let’s go!
+It’s something that family/friends frequently ask about anyways!
+Also, if you are heading to Iceland, these posts might be helpful:

 Golden Circle Tour Map